shayanalibhatti/Retail-Store-Item-Detection-using-YOLOv5/README.md

 The model was trained on Google Colab Pro notebook with Tesla P100 16GB Graphics Card.
 It costs $9.99 and it is good for a month's use.
 Google Colab notebook can also be used which is free but usage session time is limited.

 ## Code
-I recommend using the Google Colab notebook provided by Roboflow.ai at https://www.models.roboflow.ai/object-detection/yolov5.
+The code is present in jupyter notebook in attached files.
+However, it is recommended to copy the whole code in Google Colab notebook.

 It is originally trained for COCO dataset but can be tweaked for custom tasks which is what I did.
 I started by cloning YOLOv5 and installing the dependencies mentioned in requirements.txt file.
 Also, the model is built for Pytorch, so I import that.